AAChartModel/AAChartKit/README.md

 Pie chart and bubble chart are special in AAChartKit,if you want to draw these charts,you should do some different things for AAChartModel,for example

-- To draw a pie chart,you should Configure the properties of `AAChartModel` like this:
+- To draw a pie chart,you should configure the properties of `AAChartModel` like this:
 ```objective-c
 AAChartModel *chartModel= AAObject(AAChartModel)
 .chartTypeSet(AAChartTypePie)